 4. How many credit units will I earn and will my university accept them?

 Attending students will be awarded 8 semester credit units (equivalent to 12 quarter units) through our academic partner – Connecticut College.
 Connecticut College is a private, highly ranked liberal arts institution with a deep commitment to undergraduate education.
 Students will receive a letter grade for attending this field school as describe in the grading assessment and matrix on each syllabus.
 Connecticut College credits units are accepted by almost all universities across North America and the world.

 Each university has its own set of policies how to accept outside credit units.
 In general, decisions are made based on the syllabus and its academic rigor, your major and academic standing, whether you are a transfer student, and/or your GPA.
 Please consult with your school adviser about the ability to transfer credit units to your home institution prior to enrolling in this or any other field school program.

 5. How will I pay for the program?

 The Institute for Field Research programs range in price depending on location.
 In general, our North American programs are the least expensive compared to those outside of North America.
 Program tuition does not cover airfare to and from the field.
-To assist with financing, the IFR offers numerous scholarships and links to external grants (to learn more, click here for a link to the “Scholarships” section of our website).
+To assist with financing, the IFR offers numerous scholarships and links to external grants.

-In addition to applying for our scholarships, we encourage students to explore external scholarships and financial aid from their home institution to help finance a field school program.
+In addition to applying for our scholarships, we encourage students to explore external scholarships and financial aid from their home university or college to help finance attending a field school.